-After conducting my last job interview — where I was interviewing a candidate — I reflected on what differentiated a job candidate from others.
+After conducting my last job interview — where I was interviewing a candidate — I reflected on what differentiated a job candidate from others to make them the preferred candidate.
 After all, I’ve done a ton of job interviews over the past year.
 I’ve provided specific poor job interview practices — talking too long, we we we instead of I, and not answering the question.
 Those are bad things.

 What about the good things?

-Once you get past job skills (can you do the job) and your accomplishments, what can differentiate you in an interview compared to other candidates?
+Once you get past job skills (can you do the job) and your accomplishments, what can make you preferred over others in an interview compared to other candidates?
 It turns out, there are patterns.

 This isn’t jumping up and down energy.
 It isn’t nervous energy.

 Instead, this is more about highly engaged.
 You look at the person or people conducting the interview.
 You actively listen to what is being asked and said.
 You appropriately gesture to make your points.

 And, to be clear, this isn’t about introverts and extroverts.
 If you’re an introvert (and, interestingly, I am), highly engaged in a conversation with another person should be in your wheelhouse.
 And if you’re an extrovert, engagement should also be relatively easy.

 But sitting back passively, answering questions in a monotone, and not looking at people will make it harder for the hiring manager to hire you.